DigitalGlobe/mltools/examples/detector_cnn/README.md

         >> gbdx.idaho.create_leaflet_viewer(gbdx.idaho.get_images_by_catid('1030010038CD4D00'), 'my_map.html')

-Open [my_map.html](http://kostasthebarbarian.github.io/mltools/examples/detector_cnn/my_map.html) on your browser in order to view the image (If you can't view the image in this link, it's probably because the IDAHO token has expired.
-However, if you create the file yourself and open it using Firefox, it should work fine.).
-A big part of it is land - no boats there!
+This is the [result](http://kostasthebarbarian.github.io/mltools/examples/detector_cnn/my_map.html).
+(You will need a gbdx access token in order to view this page which you can find at ~/.gbdx-config.)
+A big part of the image is land - no boats there!
 It is therefore a good idea to apply a water mask in order to reduce the search area.

 ## Applying a water mask

 ## Training and testing the chip classifier

-The file boats.geojson contains the coordinates of about 4500 boats which were tagged by the Tomnod crowd.
+The file boats.geojson contains the coordinates of about 4000 boats which were tagged by the Tomnod crowd.
-You can view this data set by opening [my_map_with_points.html](http://kostasthebarbarian.github.io/mltools/examples/detector_cnn/my_map_with_points.html).
+You can view this data set [here](http://kostasthebarbarian.github.io/mltools/examples/detector_cnn/my_map_with_points.html).
 In order to create this file, we have used the [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) library to create marker clusters which are displayed on top of the IDAHO tiles.
-(The required javascript files can be found in /jsfiles of this example.)

 ## Detecting boats